Everything You Need to Know About Wedding Venue Cost

 Some require you to buy your own liability insurance which can really drive the cost up even though it’s a pretty good thing to have, even if just for peace of mind.

 12. Set up and clean up time

 Don’t just assume that your ceremony and reception rental automatically includes extra time for this!
 And if decide you want to keep the party going at the last minute, find out how much it would be to stay a little later before packing it all up.

-Now that you know what to look out for when you budget your wedding venue cost, here are some secret hacks that can save you a little dough.
+Now that you know what to look out for when you budget the price of your wedding venue, here are some secret hacks that can save you a little dough.

 If you’ve never planned a wedding before, it can be hard to tell what’s fair and what’s simply outrageous.
 Luckily there are ways to get a good perspective on the whole thing.

-Cross-reference the wedding venue on the Better Business Bureau to see if there are any complaints, especially when it comes to prices or refunds.
+3. Cross-reference the venue on the Better Business Bureau to see if there are any complaints, especially when it comes to prices or refunds.

-Once you’ve reviewed all the wedding venue cost details and completed your tour, it’s time to haggle!
+Once you’ve reviewed all the details and completed your tour, it’s time to haggle!
 Here are a few ways to do it without coming off as cheap or tacky.